The Public Reading of Scripture

 reading Bible

 It may be one of the most disobeyed commands in Scripture: “Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching” (1 Timothy 4:13).
-We do pretty well with the exhortation and teaching parts, but I’m concerned by how little attention we give to the public reading of Scripture.
+We excel in teaching and exhortation, but I'm worried about our lack of focus on publicly reading Scripture.

 Surprisingly, many mainline churches read Scripture more than evangelical ones.
-Their furniture highlights this priority: they devote a reading stand for this sole purpose.
-They feature not one but up to four separate readings from Scripture: from the Hebrew Scriptures, Psalms, New Testament, and Gospels.
+Their furniture emphasizes this priority by including a dedicated reading stand.
+They include up to four readings from Scripture: Hebrew Scriptures, Psalms, New Testament, and Gospels.
 Even their liturgy is full of the words of Scripture.

 lectern with Bible

-On the other hand, many evangelical churches claim to prioritize Scripture, but pay scant attention to reading Scripture as an important part of public worship.
+Many evangelical churches claim to prioritize Scripture, yet they often neglect its reading in public worship.
 Evangelical worship leaders tend to speak extemporaneously, and don’t always carefully read Scripture into their comments.

 It’s time to reclaim this neglected priority in our churches.